“But I rejoiced in the Lord greatly that now at last your care for me has flourished again; though you surely did care, but you lacked opportunity.”

 Paul rejoiced in this monetary gift, but he recognized that the gift ultimately came from God.
 This is the last strike of the keynote word “joy” in the epistle.
 He added “greatly.”
 His joy in the Lord was great.

 His joy, as ever, was “in the Lord.”
-This is the ninth time the phrase “in the Lord” occurs in this epistle (1:14; 2:19, 24, 29; 3:1; 4:1,2, 4).
+This is the ninth time the phrase “in the Lord” occurs in this epistle (Php 1:14; 2:19, 24, 29; 3:1; 4:1,2, 4).
 He saw that it was their love for the Lord that motivated them to give.
-They sent the gift, but he thanked God as the ultimate source of the gift.
+They sent the gift, but he thanked the Lord as the ultimate source of the gift.

 “that now at last”